 The 2103 Mendo Napa Valley Red Wine is dark in the glass with aromatics of dusty blackberry and blueberry.
 The aromas are sweet with some floral notes as the wine opens.
 Darker fruit on the bouquet.
 A lingering tartness shows on the finish and noticeable somewhat drying tannins linger for some time.
 Richard enjoys making this wine, especially the blending process as each year he works with different fruit sources.

 Dessert wines are such a niche market as compared to the general wine drinking population – and in Napa at least out of the 900+ Napa producers we have met with to date, we count approximately nine producers who focus on dessert wines or various styles of sweet wines including Port styled wines.
 Those fortunate enough to have the palate appreciation for premium dessert wines must put Mendelson on their radar.
 A typical dessert wine from Napa includes wine often made from Chardonnay, or Sauvignon Blanc or Sémillon.
-However, Mendelson focuses on two other varietals not often seen in Napa – a Pinot Gris and Muscat Canelli.
+However, Mendelson focuses on two other varieties not often seen in Napa – a Pinot Gris and Muscat Canelli.
 These are rare wines indeed.

 In 1989 Richard and his wife Marilyn took a trip to the Ukraine as delegate representatives of the U.S. as part of an International wine conference.
 The immediate impact of trying dessert wines in this region (from the Massandra Winery) made such an impression that they soon researched how to make these and some of the history behind these wines (learning more at the Magarach Institute for viticultural and vinicultural research and development within the old U.S.S.R.)

 Truly inspired, they returned to Napa and planted Pinot Gris at their ‘home’ vineyard – encompassing a small slightly less then 2 acre piece of land.
-The first vintage from this varietal/vineyard actually went to noted winemaker Zelma Long who produced a dry wine from this varietal under the Long Vineyards brand.
+The first vintage from this variety/vineyard actually went to noted winemaker Zelma Long who produced a dry wine from this variety under the Long Vineyards brand.
 1994 was the first vintage of the dessert wine under the Mendelson label – and as Richard recalls was the first and only year to date where the grapes were used after being infected with the botrytis rot.

 Not only does Richard appreciate and enjoy drinking these types of wines – but they are also made as a nod to his own heritage.
 His grandfather was raised in Odessa (on the coast of the Black Sea) – a region where these wines were very well known.

 The beauty of using Pinot Gris in a dessert wine are the remarkable transformations that this wine shows as it ages.
 When it is young, Richard has noticed more stone fruit characteristics but as it ages it begins to take on additional characteristics, tertiary aromas including various dessert spices.
-This is a varietal that has great depth of flavor and aromatics and continues to evolve in interesting ways.
+This is a variety that has great depth of flavor and aromatics and continues to evolve in interesting ways.
 Compared to the Muscat Canelli, perhaps it has more character and depth and certainly the power for greater evolution in the bottle.

 The Reserve Lot One Pinot Gris contains wine spanning a number of vintages dating back to the original 1994 barrels.
 It initially shows a diversity of dessert like aromas including burnt caramel, toffee and as it breathes riper stone fruit aromatics come forth including apricot and peach.
 An orange rind characteristic shows on the bouquet but not on the palate.
 A delicious combination of layered flavors combined with sugar, alcohol and acidity make this a memorable wine.
 A creaminess, silkiness or velvet like quality is immediately noticeable across the palate.
 The wine is fresh on the finish with flavors that last for some time – it begs for another sip.